 In Part Because of Cases Like this

 On 19 Nov 1928 Captain John Carey night commander of police, received word that a man answering the description of a man wanted in New York for armed Robberies and the shooting of a New York City Police officer was in a Baltimore Street hotel.
 Three detectives were detailed to go to the location and bring the suspect in; Captain Carey told them to bring the suspect to police headquarters for questioning.
-The detectives tried up the location, and found the person that was being reported, but felt he was not the suspect wanted, by NYPD.
+The detectives tried up the location and found the person that was being reported but felt he was not the suspect wanted, by NYPD.
 Captain Carey said he told the three officers sent earlier of the dangers of this suspect, and let them know he was a dangerous and desperate character.
-While the Detectives didn’t think the guy they received a tip on was their suspect they still brought him in for questioning where they cleared him, and released him shortly after.
+While the Detectives didn’t think the guy they received a tip on was their suspect they still brought him in for questioning where they cleared him and released him shortly after.

-Later the same morning Detective Sergeant Frederick W. Carroll received a phoned in tip of a suspect at a downtown hotel, he didn’t have any info on the suspect, what he was wanted for, or even that three Detectives had already gone out on this call.
-All he had was that police where there earlier looking for a suspect, and that the suspect was there now.
+Later the same morning Detective Sergeant Frederick W. Carroll received a phoned in a tip of a suspect at a downtown hotel, he didn’t have any info on the suspect, what he was wanted for, or even that three Detectives had already gone out on this call.
+All he had was that police were there earlier looking for a suspect, and that the suspect was there now.
 Detective Sergeant Carroll then left the station to investigate this complaint; he didn’t know it was guys out of his own unit/division that went.
 We don’t know who phoned in the tip, it may have been the person police brought in, and then released, or a hotel employee; we’ll never know.
-Likewise we’ll never know why, Detective Sergeant Carroll didn’t look into it any further, or take back-up.
-He just took the name the caller gave him, grabbed a set of keys, and went alone… While at the hotel he located the suspect, and arrested him.
-The two proceeded from the hotel to as far as Fayette Street, and Fallsway when the suspect pulled a pistol, and demanded that Detective Sergeant Carroll put his hands up.
-Detective Sergeant Elmer O’Grady and Detective Joseph Carroll, who were looking out a window of the police building, ran out to assist Detective Sergeant Carroll, only to be met by the gunman’s fire.
+Likewise, we’ll never know why, Detective Sergeant Carroll didn’t look into it any further, or take back-up.
+He just took the name the caller gave him, grabbed a set of keys, and went alone… While at the hotel he located the suspect and arrested him.
+The two proceeded from the hotel to as far as Fayette Street, and Fallsway when the suspect pulled a pistol and demanded that Detective Sergeant Carroll put his hands up.
+Detective Sergeant Elmer O’Grady and Detective Joseph Carroll, who was looking out a window of the police building, ran out to assist Detective Sergeant Carroll, only to be met by the gunman’s fire.
 Detective Sergeant Carroll died a few minutes after being taken to the hospital.
-Oh, Grady and Joseph Carroll, were reported as doing well.
+Oh, Grady and Joseph Carroll were reported as doing well.

 Several things that should be known about the Baltimore Police 1928